There’s no doubt about it.

 That birthday party your kid forgot to tell you about that you’ll now have to buy a gift for.

-With a miscellaneous category, you can handle these things without killing your budget.
+With a miscellaneous category, you can handle these things without ruining your budget.

 And if you go through the month without having a misc expense, then Dave recommends putting that money towards debt.
 (Or savings if you’re debt-free)